 It’s Not all About “Big Name” Analyst Firms

 You should be briefing the top 3 or 4 IT or ICT big players but don’t forgot to check out niche players who focus on your technology in particular.
-For example, in the telecom and mobility space check out AOTMP, in supply chain check out Lora Cecere’s Supply Chain Insights, or in Sales Enablement check out Sirius Decisions.
+For example, in the telecom and mobility space check out AOTMP or Amalgam Insights, in supply chain check out Lora Cecere’s Supply Chain Insights, or in Sales Enablement check out Sirius Decisions (recently acquired by Forrester).
 If you look around you can find a number of boutique analysts for our space that range from a solo expert to a few hundred employees.

 Bottom line, analyst relations is something that all tech firms from startup to large public enterprise needs to invest in.